Federal Agency for Civic Education

 The Federal Agency for Civic Education (FACE, Bundeszentrale für politische Bildung (bpb)) is a German federal government agency responsible for promoting civic education.
-It is subordinated to the Federal Ministry of the Interior, Building and Community.
-Thomas Krüger has served as President of the agency since 2000.
+It is subordinated to the Federal Ministry of the Interior.
+Thomas Krüger has served as president of the agency since 2000.
 The modern agency was established in West Germany in 1952 by the Adenauer government to counteract communism during the Cold War, but it has its roots in earlier government agencies dating back to the First World War.

 Objective

 In 1997 the objectives for bpb were specified, and these were officially defined in 2001.
 Its task is now to promote understanding of political issues, strengthen awareness for democracy and willingness to participate in political processes amongst the citizen.

 Furthermore, a committee of 22 members of the Bundestag is responsible for monitoring the effectiveness and political neutrality of the bpb.